Yonghe Temple: Administration

 After the Yonghegong Temple was converted into a monastery, its management can be divided into two parts: administrative affairs management and religious affairs management.
 In terms of administration, the Yonghe Temple is treated as an imperial Tibetan Buddhist temple directly under the jurisdiction of the Qing dynasty.
 The emperor would appoint a prince or a junwang (second-rank prince) as the responsible of the temple's secular business, and delegate the actual management affairs to the Imperial Household Department and the Ministry of Foreign Affairs.
-The religious affair of the Yonghe Temple is handled by a Khenpo lama (管理雍和宮總堪布喇嘛) as the head of the monastery.
+The religious affairs of the Yonghe Temple are handled by a Khenpo lama (管理雍和宮總堪布喇嘛) as the head of the monastery.
 This position is usually held by lamas from Tibet, and is higher in status than the usual Zhasake (Manchu: jasak i da lama) lamas.
 It is worth noting that since 1936, the term used to address the religious head of the Yonghe Temple has changed from khenpo to abbot (CN: 住持).